watergis/docs/content/_index.en.md

 3. [Cost of Operation & Maintenance for Vectortiles](./operation/costs/)

-## Contribute to this documentation
+## Contribution to this Open Source Project
-This vectortiles toolkit was developed and is maintained by Jin IGARASHI(see [portfolio](https://water-gis.com) if you are fascinated by more details about me).
+This vectortiles toolkit was developed and is maintained by **Jin IGARASHI**(see [portfolio](https://water-gis.com) if you are fascinated by more details about me).
 If you have any feedbacks, please let me know through Github's issues or pull request.

 Also, if you like my GIS works for water services providers in Africa, you can make donation through [Github Sponsor](https://github.com/sponsors/JinIgarashi).